 Beware MCT Oil!

+You may have heard of the ketogenic diet, which helps your body use fat as its main energy source.
 One of the biggest fads of the modern era is the ‘supercharged’ or ‘bulletproof’ coffee drink.
 This drink consists of brewed coffee, MCT oil, and grass-fed unsalted butter.
 It is for those following a high-fat, low-carbohydrate diet.
 Proponents claim that they benefit from mental alertness, improved brain function, and more energy after consuming the drink, but you tend to get that feeling when drinking coffee anyway; at least in the short-term.